unity3d-jp/MeshSync/Readme_EN.md

 - Sync Transform, etc.
   - Setting for enabling/disabling sync for individual components.
 Created because of situations such as Transform sync getting in the way of checking physics simulation behavior in Play mode.
 - Update Mesh Collider
-  - When enabled, MeshCollidor details will also be updated when the Mesh is updated, if an object has a MeshCollider.
+  - When enabled, MeshCollider details will also be updated when the Mesh is updated, if an object has a MeshCollider.
 - Track Material Assignment
   - When enabled, if a material is assigned by dragging and dropping in the SceneView, that update will be detected and any other Mesh using the same material will also have its material updated.
 - Animation Interpolation